GoDevOp/land-use-public-comment/proxy/Java/README.md

 The proxy consists of the following files:
 * proxy.jsp: The actual proxy application.
 In most cases you will not need to modify this file.
 * WEB-INF/classes/proxy.config: This file contains the configuration settings for the proxy.
 This is where you will define all the resources that will use the proxy.
-After updating this file you will need to restart or update the proxy application from your web container.
+After updating this file you will need to restart or update the proxy application from your web container. **Important note:** In order to keep your credentials safe, ensure that your web server will not display the text inside your proxy.config in the browser (ie: http://[yourmachine]/proxy/proxy.config).

 ##Requirements